How to Make Your Chicken Coop Predator-Proof

 An elevated coop also prevents the growth of mold and fungi, which is detrimental to the health of chickens.
 All chickens have sensitive respiratory systems, so proper ventilation is necessary.
 In addition to deterring smaller pests, an elevated coop creates healthier conditions for the chickens kept inside.

-Use Hardware Cloth Over Openings
+2. Use Hardware Cloth to Secure Openings

 Chicken wire (or poultry wire) is completely useless for protecting chickens from predators.
 While chicken wire is inexpensive, predators such as raccoons and skunks are able to tear through the thin wire like butter.